 Currently, FX cameras have the largest sensors of any Nikon camera.
 They are the company’s highest-end DSLR and mirrorless cameras.

-The current Nikon lineup includes eight current full-frame cameras – six DSLRs and two mirrorless.
-However, there are also eight discontinued FX digital cameras from Nikon, brining your total options to sixteen if you know you want a Nikon full-frame camera.
+The current Nikon lineup includes seven current full-frame cameras – three DSLRs and four mirrorless.
+However, there are also fifteen discontinued FX digital cameras from Nikon (not counting variations like the D800E and D810A), bringing your total options to twenty-two if you want a Nikon full-frame camera.

-The purpose of this article is to give an overview of all sixteen full-frame Nikon cameras ever produced, especially the eight that are currently sold new.
+The purpose of this article is to give an overview of all 22 full-frame Nikon cameras ever produced, starting with the ones that are currently sold new.

 DSLR vs Mirrorless

-- Mirrorless advantages: Smaller and lighter, more modern features, electronic viewfinder, and access to an amazing lineup of Nikon Z mirrorless lenses.
+- Mirrorless advantages: Smaller and lighter (with the exception of the Z9), more modern features, electronic viewfinder, and access to an amazing lineup of Nikon Z mirrorless lenses.

-- DSLR advantages: Better value, better autofocus system, optical viewfinder, and access to a much larger lineup of native lenses.
+- DSLR advantages: Better value, optical viewfinder, tried-and-tested design, and access to a much larger lineup of native lenses.

 - Read more at DSLR vs Mirrorless Cameras